GeodynamicWorldBuilder/WorldBuilder/cookbooks/3d_rifting_model_of_SCS/doc/README.md

 (part:user_manual:chap:cookbooks:sec:3d_rifting_model_of_SCS)=
-3D Rifting Model of SCS
+3D Rifting Model of the South China Sea
 =========================

 This model is designed based on the northwestern continental margin of the South China Sea.
 It incorporates key tectonic units including the continental margin, islands, oceanic crust, and a mantle plume.The geometries of different plates in the model were digitized using ArcMap.